Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who require higher liability limits will pay an extra $500 per year to go from a minimum limit to 250/500 limits
+- Policyholders who want more liability protection will pay about $500 per year to raise limits from a 30/60 limit to 250/500 limits

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.